Per favore facci sapere cosa ne pensi, qualsiasi commento sarà molto gradito.

 In 1871, art historian Demetrio Salazar was the first to shed light onthe crypt's medieval frescoes.
 He was responsible for dating the frescoes (9th - 10th century) which he did by comparing them with aseries of paintings found in the St.Vincent Church in Volturno near Isernia.

 Mary and Elizabeth are depicted on the left wall high up, but

 unfortunately their faces have been removed.

 Whereas, the figures of Saint George and Saint Nicholas are found below.

-On the vault behind the altar is Christ in the act of blessing and is depicted in perfect Byzantine style.
-With him are the figures of Saint John the Baptist, Saint John the Evangelist, King David and the prophet Daniel.
+On the cross vault behind the altar, the Christ is depicted performing a blessing in perfect Byzantine style.
+Alongside him are the figures of St. John the Baptist, St. John the Evangelist, King David and the prophet Daniel.

-High up on the wall behind the altar, the birth of Jesus is depicted.
-The scene is complex and beautifully moving.
-On the right is the figure of Saint Joseph who seems to be sleeping and further down women are bathing the newly born baby.
-On the left, an angel with a long sceptre announces the birth of the Saviour.
-From there a stream descends and a dog is drinking from it.
-Further down are two groups of sheep grazing, and a dog sleeps while another is caring for her little one.
-It is glowing at the top with the heavens rejoicing, and a radiant star in the shape of a cross can be seen between two groups of angels.
+Above, on the wall behind the altar, the nativity of Jesus is represented.
+The scene is complex and of moving beauty: on the right the figure of St. Joseph seems to sleep while, further down, the women bathe the new born.
+On the left an angel, with a long scepter, announces the birth of the Redeemer to two shepherds.
+From here a stream descends from which a dog can be seen drinking.
+Down below graze two herds of sheep, a dog sleeps while another takes care of her pup.
+The heavens rejoice and a radiant star in the shape of a cross shines between tw ogroups of angels gazing at it.

-In the second scene the father's villa is depicted where the clergy has already sung mass and sits at the table, while the mother embraces her son and the father bows to Saint Nicholas who is there contemplating the scene.
+This second scene represents his father’s palace where the clergy hasalready sung mass and sits at the table, while the mother embraces her son and the father bows to St. Nicholas who stands contemplating the scene.